seedofpanic/e-rpg/README.md

 - **Google Gemini**: Provides the large language model capabilities that drive the AI players
 - **Flask & Socket.IO**: Creates a real-time web application for seamless interaction
 - **Web interface**: Delivers an accessible front-end experience through browser-based interaction
+- **Sentence Transformers**: Used for semantic text processing and understanding
+- **FAISS**: Efficient similarity search for character and world knowledge
+- **React**: Frontend UI built with React and TypeScript

 ## Key Features
 - AI-driven players with unique character personalities